nashville-software-school/bangazon-inc/book-2-platform-api/chapters/CHINOOK.md

 ## Downloading the Database Files

-Click the big download button from the [Chinook Database](http://chinookdatabase.codeplex.com/) site.
-Know which directory that it's being downloaded to.
+Click the download button from the [Chinook Database](https://github.com/lerocha/chinook-database/blob/master/ChinookDatabase/DataSources/Chinook_Sqlite.sqlite) github page and then open the database with DB browser and get querying!

 ## Moving the SQLite Database to Your Workspace